How Long Should a Presentation Be? The Definitive Guide

 - Outline before building.
 Write your main points as one-line bullets.
 If the outline takes more than 12 minutes to speak through, cut before you build slides.

 - Use a template.
-SlideMate templates are pre-built for common formats with appropriate slide counts.
-Generate in the SlideMate editor for a deck sized to your time slot.
+SlidesMate templates are pre-built for common formats with appropriate slide counts.
+Generate in the SlidesMate editor for a deck sized to your time slot.

 Rehearsal Phase